 Benefits of Baby Cereal

-• Baby cereals are typically fortified with iron so they are a good way to make sure baby is meeting his iron needs.
-They also provide other minerals like zinc and calcium, and vitamins B,C, and E.
+• Baby cereals are typically fortified with iron, so they are a good way to ensure that a baby is meeting his iron needs.
+They also provide other minerals like zinc and calcium and vitamins B,C, and E.

-• They are typically easy to digest so can be a good option for babes with sensitive stomachs.
+• They are typically easy to digest, so they can be a good option for babes with sensitive stomachs.

-• Baby cereals make for a good first food for baby if feeding purees, and can be thickened as baby is advancing to thicker purees.
-If doing BLW, they tend to easily stick to a preloaded spoon.
+• Baby cereals make a good first food for babies feeding purees and can be thickened as the baby advances to thicker purees.
+If doing BLW, they tend to stick to a preloaded spoon easily.

 • Allows for easy introduction to textures and combination foods.